 University of Nebraska–Lincoln Libraries.
 For more information see the

-Preferred Citation: Helen Sagl, WAC Military Records (MS 0047).
+Preferred Citation: Helen Sagl, WWII Military Records (MS 0047).
 Archives & Special Collections,

 University of Nebraska–Lincoln Libraries.

 Helen Sagl was born in Lincoln, Nebraska, in 1906.
 She attended the University of

 Nebraska and received a bachelor's degree in education in 1930 and a Master of Arts

 in Educational Psychology in 1935.
 She taught at Indiana University, Bloomington,

 Indiana, before joining the Women's Auxiliary Army Corps (WAAC) in 1942 at Fort Des

 Moines, Iowa.
 She graduated from WAAC Officer Candidate School on 29 August 1942 and